 - Optimize Marketing Strategy

-Not only can predictive analysis benefit brands by helping to find information on customers, it can also help in regards to the market environment.
+Not only can predictive analytics benefit brands by helping to find information on customers, it can also help in regards to the market environment.
 You can learn what time of the year spending peaks, how much people are spending and what they’re spending their money on.
 This information can assist in the successful execution of marketing strategies by ensuring you are targeting the right people at the right time.

-Predictive analysis is an increasingly popular method for brands to more effectively initiate sales and marketing strategies.
+Predictive analytics is an increasingly popular method for brands to more effectively initiate sales and marketing strategies.
 By providing detailed information about market trends and buying behavior, brands can cut costs, boost profit and increase overall efficiency.